 Kashdan said the agency will have enough money to maintain a 99 percent success rate in initial attack -- a goal that was met during last year's minimal fire season.

 In five of the last six years, the USFS has exceeded its suppression budget and borrowed from other programs, including those that target prevention, such as fuels reduction and local assistance.
+Sen. Bob Bennett of Utah said he and other Western lawmakers are furious over Bush's proposal to cut $283 million in fire management programs.

 Rep. Peter DeFazio of Oregon said the Bush administration has never come close to requesting the full $760 million per year authorized under the 2003 Healthy Forests Restoration Act, and Congress has never come close to fully funding it.
 He estimated the tab for adequately reducing fuel loads at $1 billion per year -- more than double the $462 million appropriated for fuels reduction last year.

-APRIL 16 -- MILLSBORO, DE: Sussex County crews on Friday fought a forest fire that drew 100 firefighters from nine companies to contain it.
+DELAWARE FIREFIGHTERS SCRAMBLEAPRIL 16 -- MILLSBORO, DE: Sussex County crews on Friday fought a forest fire that drew 100 firefighters from nine companies to contain it.
 On Wednesday about 300 firefighters from 21 companies worked on a larger version of the same fire west of Millsboro.

 Hot spots in the duff got a boost on Friday from strong winds, but crews contained the fire to five or six acres, according to the News-Journal.
 Wednesday's fire burned almost 170 acres.
 "That's big for Delaware," said State Forester Austin Short.